New South Wales Battery Rebates (PDRS)

 What is the Peak Demand Reduction Scheme?

 The Peak Demand Reduction Scheme (PDRS) is a government initiative designed to lower electricity demand during peak times.
-It works by rewarding installations and technologies, like Amber’s SmartShift™ battery optimisation, that help reduce or shift energy consumption during the peak summer period.
+It works by rewarding customers that take up installations and technologies like Amber’s SmartShift battery optimisation, that help reduce or shift energy consumption during the peak summer period.
+The Amber team is here to help with providing documents to apply for the scheme, such as providing the required nomination contract should you be unable to locate it in your email inbox or spam folder.

-This scheme has two parts; the first rebate is for installing a new battery (BESS1) and the second rebate is for connecting your battery to a Virtual Power Plant (VPP).
-This FAQ will explain these rebates and how they interact with Amber’s SmartShift™ program.
+When it was launched in 2024, the scheme had two parts: the first rebate is for installing a new battery (BESS1).
+The second rebate was for connecting your battery to a Virtual Power Plant (VPP).

-The new battery (BESS1) rebate is administered by your installer, so we recommend reaching out to them to discuss applying for this.
 The VPP (BESS2) rebate application is filled out by you and payment is facilitated by MAC Trade Services, Amber’s accredited activity provider under PDRS.

 Connecting a New or Existing Battery to a VPP rebate (BESS2)

-Earn up to $500 by connecting your battery to Amber's SmartShift™ technology!
+Earn up to $970 by connecting your battery to Amber's SmartShift technology!
+(Previously up to $485 for a 28kWh capacity battery).

 What you are entitled to claim under the scheme